chrisclark/blog/content/actually-understanding-timezones-in-postgres-applications.md

      2016-08-12 10:22:31.949271+00

 Yeah...that's pretty wacky.
-Postgres has no idea wtf time you actually stored, so it just treats it as whatever you configured in postgresql.conf, applies the offsets you requested, and kinda throws up its hands and gives up by returning a timestamp without an offset (as indicated by the +00).
+Postgres has no idea wtf time you actually stored, so it just treats it as whatever the current server timezone is (UTC in our case, from setting timezone in the postgresql.conf file), applies the offsets you requested, and kinda throws up its hands and gives up by returning a timestamp without an offset (as indicated by the +00).
 So that's not very useful.
 Don't use timestamps without time zones in PostgreSQL.
 There, easy.

 Now let's focus on the interesting one.
 It behaves like you'd hope...for now.